puckowski/deepequalspure/projects/ngx-deep-equals-pure/README.md

 This is a package intended to provide a deep equals function for JavaScript objects without requiring numerous dependencies.
 Other packages which provide a deep equals function, like Lodash or deep-equal, require a large number of dependencies or they are themselves very large.
 This contributes to unnecessary bloat and, ultimately, poor application load performance.

+Unlike deep-equal and Lodash, ngx-deep-equals-pure can correctly handle function properties.
+Furthermore, ngx-deep-equals-pure properly determines equality for arrays of complex objects when the order of the data differs where deep-equal and Lodash fail to do so.

 Repository:
 https://github.com/puckowski/deepequalspure